History of Australia in Timeline

 2021: Languages Spoken at Home

 At the 2021 census, English was the only language spoken in the home for 72% of the population.
-The next most common languages spoken at home were Mandarin (2.7%), Arabic (1.4%), Vietnamese (1.3%), Cantonese (1.2%) and Punjabi (0.9%).
+Mandarin, Arabic, Vietnamese, Cantonese and Punjabi were the next most common languages spoken at home.

 2021: Ancestry Groups

-At the 2021 census, the most commonly nominated ancestry groups as a proportion of the total population were: 57.2% European, 33.8% Oceanian, 17.4% Asian, 3.2% North African and Middle Eastern, 1.4% Peoples of the Americas, and 1.3% Sub-Saharan African.
+At the 2021 census, the most commonly nominated ancestry groups as a proportion of the total Australian population were: 57.2% European, 33.8% Oceanian, 17.4% Asian, 3.2% North African and Middle Eastern, 1.4% Peoples of the Americas, and 1.3% Sub-Saharan African.

-2021: Permanent meadows and pastureland
+2021: Australia pastureland

 In 2021, Australia had 10% of the global permanent meadows and pastureland.

-2021: Electricity Generation Sources in 2021
+2021: Electricity Generation Sources

-In 2021, Australia's electricity generation was sourced from black coal (37.2%), brown coal (12%), natural gas (18.8%), hydro (6.5%), wind (11.1%), solar (13.3%), bio-energy (1.2%) and others (1.7%).
+In 2021, Australia's electricity generation was sourced from various sources, including black coal (37.2%), brown coal (12%), natural gas (18.8%), hydro (6.5%), wind (11.1%), solar (13.3%), bio-energy (1.2%) and others (1.7%).

 2021: Rollout of vaccines

-In 2021, following the rollout of vaccines, COVID-19 restrictions were gradually eased.
+In 2021, following the rollout of COVID-19 vaccines, restrictions were gradually eased.

-2021: Australian Defence Force Personnel Numbers
+2021: Australian Defence Force Personnel

-In 2021, the Australian Defence Force (ADF) had 84,865 currently serving personnel, including 60,286 regulars and 24,581 reservists.
+In 2021, the Australian Defence Force had 84,865 currently serving personnel, including 60,286 regulars and 24,581 reservists.

-2021: Travel and Tourism Competitiveness
+2021: Travel and Tourism Competitiveness Report

-2021: Indigenous Languages Spoken
+2021: Census Data on Indigenous Languages

-June 2022: National Reserve System coverage
+June 2022: Area covered by the National Reserve System

 As at 30 June 2022, Australia's National Reserve System covered over 22% of Australia's land mass.